realiotech/realio-network-docs/docs/02-fullnode/02-setup.md

 In order to provide a custom seed to your private key, you can do as follows:

-1. Get a new random seed by running
+1. Get a new random seed by running:
    ```shell
    realio-networkd keys add node --dry-run